House Counsel Assures Court They Haven’t Lost Interest in Trump Financials

 A new year, a new Congress, a new subpoena in the long-stalled fight for Donald Trump’s financial records at Deutsche Bank.

-MANHATTAN (CN) — As Donald Trump enters the final week of his troubled presidency, he will have managed to successfully delay and avoid any production his Deutsche Bank financial records to lawmakers in Congress.
+MANHATTAN (CN) — As Donald Trump enters the final week of his troubled presidency, he will have managed to successfully delay and avoid any production of his Deutsche Bank financial records to lawmakers in Congress.

 At a Tuesday morning hearing in that ongoing fight, a lawyer for the House committees on Financial Services and Intelligence told the Southern District of New York that the new Congress will be renewing those subpoenas “very soon.”